fightingox1/codeorg-api-docs/readme.md

   <h3>takes 0 params, returns 1 JSON</h3>

-Just a command to check that the server is running, and that getting data is working, and all that, returns "Hello world!" on run
+a command to check that the server is running, and communicating with client correctly.
+Returns "Hello world!" on run

 <br>
 <br>